vidyasrimani/SpamFilter/README.md

 # SpamFilter
 The email spam filter categorizes mails as Spam or Ham by analysing the contents.

-The Naive Bayes classifier is used to train the data set.
+The NLTK python module is used to analyse and train with data.